Sage/sinject/README.md

 **Assigning dependencies**

-To assign a dependency to an object you need to add the dependency attribute to the class and specify the symbol key used to register the dependency with the SinjectContainer:
+To assign a dependency to an object you need to add the dependency attribute to the class and specify the symbol key that was used to register the dependency with the SinjectContainer:

     class MySqlCountryRepository